\n";

 Posted Wednesday 23rd May 2018

-Our cabinets are fully stocked at this time of year with delicious British free-range Pork, Lamb, Poultry and Beef, ready to cook on the BBQ.
+Our cabinets are fully stocked at this time of year with delicious British free-range Pork, Lamb, Poultry and Beef, ready to cook on your BBQ.

-You can keep it simple by picking up our freshly minced and handmade burgers (try the variety that we spike with applewood cheddar), free-range beef, lamb or chicken kebabs and barn-reared chicken legs and thighs each marinaded in spicy Argentinean, sweet mint, piri piri or smokey bourbon blends, and of course our range of freshly made, free-range pork sausages.
+You can keep it simple by picking up our freshly minced and handmade brisket burgers free-range beef, lamb or chicken kebabs and barn-reared chicken legs and thighs, marinaded in spicy Argentinean, sweet mint, piri piri or smokey BBQ blends, and of course our range of freshly made, free-range pork sausages.

 Take it up a notch and pick out one of our spatchcock chickens or poussin with your own choice of marinade, mini cooking chorizo sausages, beef flat ribs, pork baby back ribs, halloumi cheese or a stack of our sensational 21-day dry aged best of British steaks.